kseverso/contrastive-LVM/README.md

 ### Setting up the model
 The clvm class requires:
-1. A target dataset
+1. A target dataset, with N rows of observations, each with D measurements
-2. A background dataset
+2. A background dataset, with M rows of observations, each with D measurements
 3. The dimension of the shared latent space (default 10)
 4. The dimension of the target latent space (default 2)